dcSpark/shinkai-node/shinkai-bin/shinkai-node/src/network/README_LIBP2P.md

 1. **Initialization**: When a Node starts, it initializes the libp2p manager with:
    - A deterministic keypair based on the node name
-   - Network behaviors (GossipSub, mDNS, Identify, etc.)
+   - Network behaviors (GossipSub, Identify, etc.)
    - A message handler that integrates with existing Shinkai logic

-2. **Peer Discovery**: Nodes automatically discover each other through:
+2. **Peer Discovery**: Nodes automatically discover each other through the relay network or direct connections
-   - mDNS for local network discovery
-   - Kademlia DHT for wider network discovery

 3. **Message Sending**: The `send` method has been updated to:
    - First attempt to use libp2p for peer communication